 “Sometimes we want what we want even if we know it’s going to kill us.”

-The plot of the story follows the character of Theo Decker who after a traumatic experience at a New York Museum *terrorist attack* he loses his mother and leaves the museum with a popular and his mother’s favorite painting, which shapes and overall throws him into such a ride of Art theft, Russians Mobs, Depression, Drug Abuse and so much more.
-Also along the way we meet such colorful characters, who shape and affect Theo’s life in a positive and negative way.
-I would say that the characterization is my favorite thing about the book, we see such anguish and misery through the characters eyes and it essentially give the book a somber and eerie mood.
+The plot of the story follows the character of Theo Decker who after a traumatic experience at a New York Museum terrorist attack he loses his mother and leaves the museum with a popular and his mother’s favorite painting, which shapes and overall throws him into such a ride of Art theft, Russians Mobs, Depression, Drug Abuse and so much more.
+Also along the way we meet such colourful characters, who shape and affect Theo’s life in a positive and negative way.
+I would say that the characterization is my favourite thing about the book, we see such anguish and misery through the characters eyes and it essentially gives the book a sombre and eerie mood.

 “But sometimes, unexpectedly, grief pounded over me in waves that left me gasping; and when the waves washed back, I found myself looking out over a brackish wreck which was illumined in a light so lucid, so heartsick and empty, that I could hardly remember that the world had ever been anything but dead.”

-I really can’t tell you or describe to you how the writing style feel, It’s simply on a whole other level, One must read to understand what I am trying to convey.
-Its so good that it makes the over 770 pages seem so little.
+I really can’t tell you or describe to you how the writing style feels, It’s simply on a whole other level, One must read to understand what I am trying to convey.
+It’s so good that it makes the over 770 pages seem so little.

 SIDE NOTE: Get to know the author… check out her Interview 🙂